 If you’ve been injured as a passenger in a bus or coach accident, you are entitled to claim for personal injury compensation.
 Personal injury compensation helps to compensate you for your pain and suffering, for any expense that were incurred as a result of the accident and for lost earnings.

-In 2012, there were 4,790 reported passenger injuries or deaths in bus accidents across Great Britain.
-This is actually a big reduction compared to 2004, when 7,998 were killed or injured.
+In 2018, there were 4,153 reported passenger injuries or deaths in bus accidents across Great Britain.
+This is actually a reduction compared to 2012, when 4,790 were killed or injured.

 It’s always best to speak to a qualified injury lawyer about your claim.
-He or she will be able to determine your likelihood of success and advise you on your next steps.
+They will be able to determine your likelihood of success and advise you on your next steps.

 Who you will claim from depends on the details of your case.
 Who was it who acted negligently?
 If the accident was the bus driver’s fault, you will claim compensation from the bus or coach company that you were travelling with.
 On the other hand, if another road user was responsible for the accident, you will claim against him or her.
 The accident may have even been caused by poor road maintenance.
 In this case, you will be able to claim from the council or other responsible authority.

 When a bus crashes, it is not only the passengers who are in danger of suffering personal injuries.
 Other road users, such as car drivers, cyclists, motorbike riders and pedestrians can also be at risk of injury.
 If you’ve been injured as the result of an accident caused by a bus, then you could be entitled to make a claim for compensation.
 As is the case with all other drivers on the road, bus drivers must have insurance that will cover them int he event of an accident.
 Any personal injury claim you make will be against the insurance policy held by the bus driver (or his company).